 These Southwestern Saucers are bite-sized Mexican appetizers made in your muffin tin.
 Super easy, cheesy, and completely delicious!
 Perfect for lunch or game day!

 We’re talking canned goods today.
 I know a few moms who soak their own beans overnight, make their chicken stock from scratch, and refuse to buy corn from a can.
 But I’m not one of them.
 I love the convenience of canned goods, and also the ability to use ingredients all year long, that aren’t in season anymore.
 And based on the Facebook survey I took, I’m not alone.

-They challenged me to create a dish using their canned products and it was not only easy, but these Southwestern Saucers were a huge hit with the family.
+These Southwestern Saucers are a great example and were a huge hit with the family.
 I, alone, could have eaten

 500 all 24.
 I served them for lunch, but they would be perfect for a game day appetizer!

 Preheat oven to 425 degrees.
-Lightly coat a 12-cup muffin tin with non-stick cooking spray.
+Lightly coat 2, 12-cup muffin tins with non-stick cooking spray.